Upcoming Discipline Hearings

 - Failed to maintain a standard of practice of the profession;

-- Failed to keep records as required regarding his patients and/or practice;
+- Failed to keep records as required respecting his patients and/or practice;

 - Falsified a record relating to his practice and/or a person’s health record;

-- Signed or issued in his professional capacity a document that he knew or ought to have known contained a false or misleading statement;
+- Signed and/or issued, in his professional capacity, a document that he knew or ought to have known contained a false and/or misleading statement;

 - Engaged in conduct or performed an act relevant to the practice of pharmacy that, having regard to all the circumstances, would reasonably be regarded by members as disgraceful, dishonourable and/or unprofessional.